 As a freelancer, it matters not how much time you have spent in front of your computer but what you have completed on the project.
 What matters is productivity rather than the number of work hours and it is in your best interest to be as productive as possible.

 Productivity is influenced by lots of factors.
 Sometimes you don’t have many options how to improve your productivity but more often than not, there are numerous small tricks that can make you finish more in less time and with less effort.
-Here are some of these tips.
+Here are 10 of those productivity tips for you.

 1. Keep Yourself Healthy and Fit

 Obviously, when you are not in good physical shape, you usually can’t work with your full potential.
 When you are exhausted even the simplest tasks take ages.
 This is why it is almost always best to work not till you exhaust yourself but till you are still in good shape.
 When you reach the exhaustion point, it takes days to finish a task you finish in less than a day, when you are in good shape, which in addition to being a torture for you, is everything but efficient.

 You need to learn to stop before you are tired because when you get tired this cuts your productivity big time.
 It makes sense to give yourself a couple of days a rest and then work again because if you are tired, you won’t be able to do much in these couple of days except exhaust yourself further.
 I know that very often deadlines press us and there is no time for rest but we just need to remember that 2 or 3 days of rest can make us do 3 or 4 times more a day, so it pays off.